agressiveorangecat/ai-symptom-analyzer/README.md

 # AI Symptom Analyzer
+AI-based lightweight symptom analysis tool for quick self-assessment and educational use.

 ---

 ## 📌 Project Purpose

-This project was created to explore how AI can assist in simple symptom analysis and provide possible condition suggestions based on user input.
+This project was created to provide a simple preliminary self-check tool that helps users understand possible conditions before consulting medical professionals.

 ---